Research in Conservation

 Smithsonian-Mason School of Conservation

 In this five-week research experience, students will work with a conservation practitioner on a project associated with that mentor’s program.
 Students will learn sought-after skills they can apply to their professional careers.
 Students will develop an original scholarly product, from concept through data collection and analysis, and present their findings in a virtual presentation session modeled after a professional conference.

 - Students must have completed a minimum of 60 credit hours.

 - Students must have completed at least one upper-level biology-related course.

 Interested students should review the List of Research Course Placements which contains project titles, descriptions of projects, and contact details for research mentors.
 The student may wish to contact these mentors to obtain additional information about placements.
 (Note: Do not arrange an interview with the mentor until directed by faculty course coordinator).

-As part of the application process, students must identify up to four (4) projects of interest.
-Students should list four (4) preferred placements.
+As part of the application process, students must identify up to four (4) placements of interest and list these on their application form.
 Faculty will screen applications, and students will be provided a list of potential mentors to contact for interviews.
-A phone or video conferencing interview should be scheduled between June 1 – June 10, 2020.
+A phone or video conferencing interview should be scheduled between June 1 – June 10, 2021.
 Feedback from mentors is taken into account during the placement process.
 Preferences and availability of placements are not guaranteed.

-Students are required to contact their mentors to schedule at least 3 virtual meetings between June 15 and July 3 to outline the goals and objectives of the project, discuss timeframe of work, provide input for the research proposal, and perform any necessary preliminary training or literature review.
+Students are required to contact their mentors to schedule at least 2 meetings between June 14 and July 6 to outline the goals and objectives of the project, discuss timeframe of work, provide input for the research proposal, and perform any necessary preliminary training or literature review.

 Other Course Considerations:

-- Students are required to present research proposals and progress on their projects in two online seminars during the course.
+- Students are required to present research proposals and progress on their projects in two seminars during the course.

 - Research mentors will provide 2 evaluations of student progress which will be used toward the final course grade.